Introduction

 actions | Array of actions related to your booking.
 There will be always only 1 action if you are using pushing approach.
 There can be multiple actions if you are pulling, because we will accumulate actions between current and the previous pull call. |

-passenger | Passenger data for double-checking together with the passenger's ID, which we received from your software through integrations in article 2. |
+passenger | Traveller data for double-checking together with the traveller's ID, which we received from your software through integrations in article 2. |

 durations | Durations of all flights (segments) in the booking in minutes. |